Toxoplasmosis is caused by Toxoplasma gondii, a single-celled coccidian parasite with an indirect life cycle.

-Treatment with sulfadiazine, and pyrimethamine has been widely used for toxoplasmosis.
+Treatment with sulfadiazine and pyrimethamine has been widely used for toxoplasmosis in humans.

 There are three infectious stages of T. gondii: tachyzoites (rapidly multiplying form), bradyzoites (tissue cyst form), and sporozoites (in oocysts).

 Infected felids shed oocysts in their feces.
 In 1-5 days, the oocysts sporulate to contain infective sporozoites.
 Oocysts can remain viable in the environment for months to years.
 When an intermediate host ingests infective oocysts, tachyzoites replicate quickly within intestinal cells and spread to other tissues, such as muscle, brain, eyes, and lungs.
 As host immunity develops, replication slows and bradyzoites, as they are now called, become encapsulated in tissue cysts.

 When a felid ingests tissue cysts in infected prey, bradyzoites are released and penetrate intestinal cells where they replicate.
 In 3-10 days, oocysts are shed in the feces and can continue for up to 20 days.